Electricity at the macroscale and its microscopic origins: Demands of symmetry and asymmetry

 \subsection{Polarization current as a demand of anisotropy}

-Fig.~\ref{fig:current-symmetry} shows several stages in the evolution of the equilibrium charge density $\rho$ in the bulks of three crystals as some stimulus $\zeta$ is applied uniformly to them.
+Figure~\ref{fig:current-symmetry} shows several stages in the evolution of the equilibrium charge density $\rho$ in the bulks of three crystals as some stimulus $\zeta$ is applied uniformly to them.
 The stimulus might be a change in temperature, a strain, a displacement of one of the crystal's sublattices relative to the others, or anything else that changes a crystal's charge density uniformly throughout the bulk.

-The charge density in Fig.~\ref{fig:current-symmetry}~(c) has inversion symmetry, with two centers of inversion in each primitive unit cell, and it maintains this inversion symmetry as $\zeta$ changes and ${\rho(x;\zeta)}$ evolves.
-Clearly, the motion of charge relative to one of its centers of symmetry must be the same in the ${-\hat{x}}$ and ${+\hat{x}}$ directions.
+The charge density in Fig.~\ref{fig:current-symmetry}~(c) has inversion symmetry, with two centers of inversion in each primitive unit cell; and it maintains this inversion symmetry as $\zeta$ changes and ${\rho(x;\zeta)}$ evolves.
+Clearly, the motion of charge relative to one of its centers of inversion must be the same in the ${-\hat{x}}$ and ${+\hat{x}}$ directions.
 Therefore the existence of a net current is prohibited by symmetry.

 On the other hand, the only symmetries possessed by the charge densities in Figs.~\ref{fig:current-symmetry}(a) and~\ref{fig:current-symmetry}(b) are their periodicities.
-It is impossible that the motion of charge in the ${-\hat{x}}$ and ${+\hat{x}}$ directions is equitable, because those directions are inequivalent and two numbers cannot be equal to infinite precision except by reason of symmetry.
+Therefore it is impossible for the motion of charge in the ${-\hat{x}}$ and ${+\hat{x}}$ directions to be equitable, because those directions are inequivalent and two numbers within the same continuous range cannot be \emph{exactly} equal, meaning equal to infinite precision, by chance.
+If they are equal, it is by reason of symmetry; and if symmetry does not demand that they are equal, the probability of them turning out to be equal to $M$ significant figures vanishes in the ${M\to\infty}$ limit.

+To tighten this argument let us assume that each of the three charge densities in Fig.~\ref{fig:current-symmetry} can be expressed as a sum ${\rho(\zeta)=\rhop(\zeta)+\rhom(\zeta)}$ of the non-negative charge density of the nuclei ($\rhop$) and the non-positive charge density of the electrons ($\rhom$).
+Let $C$ denote the center of electron charge of the six unit cell segment shown in Fig.~\ref{fig:current-symmetry}(b); and let ${\dot{c}(x_b)\equiv\dv*{c(x_b)}{t}}$ be the rate of change of the center of charge of the $\Neleccell-$electron charge density in unit cell ${\unitcell\equiv(x_b,x_b+a)}$.
+There is no symmetry reason to expect ${\dot{c}(x_b)}$ to vanish; therefore it does not.